An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 \end{itemize}

-\textbf{Audio-visual models:} Based on the reproduced audio and visual systems, we also reproduce four audio-visual models that have been used for apparent personality recognition on the ChaLearn 2016 First Impression dataset as follows:
+\textbf{Audio-visual models:} Based on the reproduced audio and visual systems, we also reproduce four audio-visual models that have been used for APR on the ChaLearn First Impression dataset as follows: \begin{itemize}